The University of Maryland, College Park is offering a

 Recommendations: Enter Recommenders information

-Official Transcripts: Official transcripts are required by the Graduate School for the final admission decision.
-Applicants must send official, sealed or electronic undergraduate and graduate transcripts from all post-secondary schools attended (with 9 credits or more).
+Official Transcripts: Official transcripts are required by the Graduate School if admitted by the end of the first semester of enrollment.
+Send the official, sealed or electronic undergraduate and graduate transcripts from all post-secondary schools attended (with 9 credits or more).
 Transcripts from the institution should be mailed to:

 University of Maryland College Park